euharrison/TunerWebGL/README.md

 ## Authors

-Harrison Mendonça
+Harrison Mendonça www.github.com/euharrison
-www.github.com/euharrison

-Pedro Rezende
+Pedro Rezende www.github.com/pedrorezende
-www.github.com/pedrorezende

 ## How to

-On Google Chrome, type chrome://flags and enable the **Web Audio Input**
+On Google Chrome, type [chrome://flags](chrome://flags) and enable the **Web Audio Input**

-Then go dl.dropbox.com/u/4260813/afinador/index.html and allow access to the microphone
+Then go www.harrison.com.br/tuner and allow access to the microphone.

-Start play or sing
+Start play or sing.

 ## Description

 This is an experiment that happened on SuperLab, Rio de Janeiro.
 The main objective is to begin to learn the power of WebGL.

 Here you can fine tune your musical instrument.
 If it is tuneful, it will appear the correspondent signal in green, if it is out of tune, it will appear in red and noisy.

 Remember that it is an experiment and just for fun, do not use it as a professional tuner.